-4.23 The Council will continue to develop and refine the IDP viability work in consultation with developers and other stakeholders and the IDP will be updated as appropriate.
+4.24 The Council will continue to develop and refine the IDP viability work in consultation with developers and other stakeholders and the IDP will be updated as appropriate.
 The work will be refined as part of additional work to be progressed on the potential for introduction of the Community Infrastructure Levy.
+Further work on Plan Wide Viability is underway to inform the examination.